Shop Whole HomeIndoor Air QualityAir Purifiers

 Shower Filters That Actually Work

-Yes, air purifiers with HEPA filters work, and can both improve your health and the health of your home.
+Yes.
+Air purifiers with true HEPA filters work, and can both improve your health and the health of your home.

 Indoor air is 2-100 times more polluted than outdoor air, even if you can’t smell or see how bad it is.
 Air purifiers reduce your indoor air pollution by removing Particulate Matter (like wildfire smoke, mold spores, and pollen.)
 Air purifiers with adsorbents can also remove VOCs (like formaldehyde).
 Lowering your daily exposure to particulate matter and harmful VOCs can help reduce your risk of long-term health problems.